rusbomber/VictoriaLogs/docs/victorialogs/cluster.md

 curl http://localhost:9471/select/logsql/query -d 'query=* | count()'
 ```

-See [these docs](https://docs.victoriametrics.com/victorialogs/querying/#command-line) for details on how to query logs from command line.
+See [these docs](https://docs.victoriametrics.com/victorialogs/querying/#command-line) for details on how to query logs from the command line.

-Logs also can be explored and queried via [built-in Web UI](https://docs.victoriametrics.com/victorialogs/querying/#web-ui).
+Logs can also be explored and queried via the [built-in Web UI](https://docs.victoriametrics.com/victorialogs/querying/#web-ui).
 Open `http://localhost:9471/select/vmui/` in the web browser, select `last 7 days` time range in the top right corner and explore the ingested logs.
 See [LogsQL docs](https://docs.victoriametrics.com/victorialogs/logsql/) to familiarize yourself with the query language.